kikugo/VideoSense/README.md

   `.streamlit/secrets.toml.example` as the template. `src/runtime_env.py`
   bridges `st.secrets` into the environment that `AppConfig.from_env()` reads, and real env vars always win over secrets so local runs are unaffected.
 - At minimum set `GEMINI_API_KEY`.
-For the production vector backend, also set `VIDEOSENSE_QDRANT_URL` and `VIDEOSENSE_QDRANT_API_KEY`; without them the app falls back to Chroma/in-memory automatically.
+For the persistent vector backend, also set `VIDEOSENSE_QDRANT_URL` and `VIDEOSENSE_QDRANT_API_KEY`; without them the app falls back to Chroma/in-memory automatically.